underscoreio/essential-scala/src/pages/traits/working-with-data.md

 }
 ~~~

-Note how we can directly apply the patterns, and the code almost falls out.
+Note how we can directly apply the patterns, and the code falls out.
 This is the main point we want to make with structural recursion: the code follows the shape of the data, and can be produced in an almost mechanical way.

 ### Choosing Which Pattern to Use